nbbon/MovieMetadataAssignment/README.md

 -	From Eclipse, right click on the project
 -	Select Run As-> Junit test

-There are 23 TCs developed for the project, after finish unit test, all TCs should be passed as below picture
+There are 23 TCs developed for the project.